Info in Miami & Nationwide

 Nearby Residents of Airport Live in Fear of Airplane Crashes

 Residents near a small airport in Pembroke Pines, FL are increasingly concerned over the number of small airplane crashes every year at the airport.
-According to a report at sun-sentinel.com, there are up to a dozen airplane crashes ever year at small, general aviation airports in Broward and Palm Beach counties.
+According to a report at sun-sentinel.com, there are up to a dozen airplane crashes every year at small, general aviation airports in Broward and Palm Beach counties.

 One nearby resident says he frequently hears the airplane engines cutout in mid-flight.
 In September 2011, a small airplane crashed through a fence shortly after takeoff at the North Perry Airport in Pembroke Pines.
 There are homes situated just a few hundred yards from the fence surrounding the airport.